skazalien/CoD4FilesWrapper/README.md

 ## How To Use

-Just place it anywhere you'd like, with all the files it comes with (iwifilesall.txt, sourcedatafiles.txt, xmodelfiles.txt), preferably in it's own folder.
+Just place it anywhere you'd like, with all the files it comes with[^1], preferably in it's own folder.
 Run the .exe, and type in your main .map file Path.
 If this .map file isn't situated in your CoD4 Directory 'map_source' subfolder, you'll have to define your own CoD4 Directory as well.

 And thats it, your map copy is done!